 These snacks can be just that, snacks.
 Don’t try replacing your feline’s regular diet with a plant one, due to cats having a strictly meat-based diet.
-Sharing your pretzels occasionally with cats isn’t harmful, but it can be if they eat it more frequently.
+Sharing your pretzels occasionally with cats isn’t harmful, but it can be if they eat them more frequently.

 In addition to the above-mentioned dietary reasons, pretzels are potentially a choking hazard.
 Especially watch out if your little monster is a greedy one.
-Cats eating pretzels can easily become an unwelcomed scenario.
+Cats eating pretzels can easily become an unwelcome scenario.
 Don’t let her eat these unsupervised and make sure she doesn’t indulge in them.

 What about some other snacks?

 Can cats eat chips?

 The simple answer to this question is no. Although both are snacks, cats can eat pretzels, while chips are off-limits.
 Cats can’t eat chips like they can eat pretzels.

 If she steals one of our chips from the bag, don’t immediately go into panic mode.
 She’ll probably be fine, but if she had more than one, that could be an issue.